Electrodynamics and dissipation in the binary magnetosphere of pre-merger neutron stars: Introduction

 \section{Introduction}

-Electromagnetic interaction of two magnetized neutron stars in a tight binary system has been discussed in many previous works \citep[e.g.,][]{Hansen2001,Lyutikov2018,Wada2020,Metzger2016,Most2023}.
-In particular, energy dissipation in the binary magnetosphere was considered a source of electromagnetic emission preceding the final merger of the in-spiraling companions.
-Most earlier works discussed how voltage may be induced by the orbital motion of the magnetized stars, leading to Ohmic dissipation in the magnetospheric circuit.
-However, this mechanism is inefficient because $e^\pm$ pair creation screens the induced voltage and limits Ohmic dissipation.
+The electromagnetic interaction of two magnetized neutron stars in a tight binary system has been discussed in many previous works \citep[e.g.,][]{Hansen2001,Metzger2016,Lyutikov2018,Wada2020,Most2023}.
+In particular, energy dissipation in the binary magnetosphere was considered a source of electromagnetic emission preceding the final merger of the inspiraling companions.
+Most earlier works discussed how voltage may be induced by the orbital motion of the magnetized stars, leading to ohmic dissipation in the magnetospheric circuit.
+However, this mechanism is inefficient, because $e^\pm$ pair creation screens the induced voltage and limits ohmic dissipation.
 Similar screening effects are well known to regulate the low dissipation rates in isolated pulsars \citep{Cerutti2016,Philippov2022REV} and magnetars \citep{Kaspi_2017ARAaA..55..261}.
 Approximate ``force-free'' models assume completely screened electric fields $E_\parallel$ parallel to the magnetic field $\mathbf{B}$.

 A different mechanism can still drive significant dissipation in these systems: the magnetic configuration can become unstable, leading to turbulence excitation and magnetic reconnection.
-These processes trigger fast energy release because they develop field variations on very short scales where dissipation becomes inevitable.
+These processes trigger fast energy release, because they develop field variations on very short scales where dissipation becomes inevitable.
 The magnetospheric dynamics leading to energy release can be simulated using the framework of force-free electrodynamics (FFE) as a first approximation.
-FFE simulations were previously performed for magnetars \citep{Parfrey2013,Carrasco2019,Mahlmann2019,Yuan2022,Mahlmann2023}.
-Recently, \citet{Most2020,Most2022} used a similar technique to simulate magnetic flares in binary neutron stars (BNS).
+FFE simulations have previously been performed for orbiting neutron stars \citep{Carrasco2020} and magnetars \citep{Parfrey2013,Carrasco2019,Mahlmann2019,Yuan2022,Mahlmann2023}.
+Recently, \citet{Most2020,Most2022} used a similar technique to simulate magnetic flares in binary neutron stars (BNSs).